noveky/shell-ai/README.md

 # Bash AI Assistant

-A smart LLM-based assistant that integrates with your bash terminal to perform context-aware command execution and provide answers to general questions.
+An LLM-based smart assistant that integrates with your bash terminal to perform context-aware command execution and provide answers to general questions.

 ## Getting Started